csc-training/hip-programming/docs/06-optimisation.md

 ::: notes

-- Dont be afraid of host-device memory copies
+- Don't be afraid of host-device memory copies
 - But be aware of the 2-order of magnitude BW difference

 :::